The Normal Distributions Indistinguishability Spectrum and its Application to Privacy-Preserving Machine Learning

 3 Sep 2023 · Yun Lu, Malik Magdon-Ismail, Yu Wei, Vassilis Zikas ·

-To achieve differential privacy (DP) one typically randomizes the output of the underlying query.
+Differential Privacy (DP) (and its variants) is the most common method for machine learning (ML) on privacy-sensitive data.
 In big data analytics, one often uses randomized sketching/aggregation algorithms to make processing high-dimensional data tractable.
-Intuitively, such machine learning (ML) algorithms should provide some inherent privacy, yet most if not all existing DP mechanisms do not leverage this inherent randomness, resulting in potentially redundant noising.
+Intuitively, such ML algorithms should provide some inherent privacy, yet most existing DP mechanisms do not leverage or under-utilize this inherent randomness, resulting in potentially redundant noising.
 The motivating question of our work is: (How) can we improve the utility of DP mechanisms for randomized ML queries, by leveraging the randomness of the query itself?
-Towards a (positive) answer, we prove the Normal Distributions Indistinguishability Spectrum Theorem (in short, NDIS Theorem), a theoretical result with far-reaching practical implications.
-In a nutshell, NDIS is a closed-form analytic computation for the $(\epsilon,\delta)$-indistinguishability-spectrum (in short, $(\epsilon,\delta)$-IS) of two arbitrary (multi-dimensional) normal distributions $X$ and $Y$, i.e., the optimal $\delta$ (for any given $\epsilon$) such that $X$ and $Y$ are ($\epsilon,\delta$)-close according to the DP distance.
-The NDIS theorem (1) yields efficient estimators for the above IS, and (2) allows us to analyze DP-mechanisms with normally-distributed outputs, as well as more general mechanisms by leveraging their behavior on large inputs.
-We apply the NDIS theorem to derive DP mechanisms for queries with normally-distributed outputs -- i.e., Gaussian Random Projections (RP) -- and for more general queries -- i.e., Ordinary Least Squares (OLS).
-Both RP and OLS are highly relevant in data analytics.
-Our new DP mechanisms achieve superior privacy/utility trade-offs by leveraging the randomness of the underlying algorithms, and identifies, for the first time, the range of $(\epsilon,\delta)$ for which no additional noising is needed.
+Towards a (positive) answer, our key contribution is (proving) what we call the NDIS theorem, a theoretical result with several practical implications.
+In a nutshell, NDIS is a closed-form analytic computation for the (varepsilon,delta)-indistinguishability-spectrum (IS) of two arbitrary normal distributions N1 and N2, i.e., the optimal delta (for any given varepsilon) such that N1 and N2 are (varepsilon,delta)-close according to the DP distance.
+The importance of the NDIS theorem lies in that (1) it yields efficient estimators for IS, and (2) it allows us to analyze DP-mechanism with normally-distributed outputs, as well as more general mechanisms by leveraging their behavior on large inputs.
+We apply the NDIS theorem to derive DP mechanisms for queries with normally-distributed outputs--i.e., Gaussian Random Projections (RP)--and for more general queries--i.e., Ordinary Least Squares (OLS).
+Compared to existing techniques, our new DP mechanisms achieve superior privacy/utility trade-offs by leveraging the randomness of the underlying algorithms.
+We then apply the NDIS theorem to a data-driven DP notion--in particular relative DP introduced by Lu et al. [S&P 2024].
+Our method identifies the range of (varepsilon,delta) for which no additional noising is needed.

 PDF Abstract